hyyperlite/fgt_api_easy/README.md

 - Replace `--pretty` with `--format pretty`
 - Replace `--no-pretty` with `--format json`
-- Note: The default format is now table instead of pretty JSON
+- Note: The default format is now json instead of table.

 The old flags have been removed in favor of the cleaner `--format` option.
-Table format is now the default for better readability of FortiGate API responses.
+JSON format is now the default.

 ## Requirements